loresoft/loresoft.github.io/content/post/2004-08-06-Fix-for-the-RichTextBox-Undo-Information-Lost-When-Retrieving-Text.md

----
-layout: post
-dateCreated: 8/6/2004 6:20:00 PM
++++
+date = '2004-08-06T18:20:00-05:00'
-title: Fix for the RichTextBox Undo Information Lost When Retrieving Text
+title = 'Fix for the RichTextBox Undo Information Lost When Retrieving Text' url = 'Fix-for-the-RichTextBox-Undo-Information-Lost-When-Retrieving-Text' tags = ['snippets'] categories = ['Examples'] author = 'LoreSoft' description = 'Workaround for RichTextBox undo information lost issue.'
-tags:
-- Snippets
----
++++

 In my work with the RichTextBox control, I've often run into this bug in the RichEdit control.
 You can read more about this bug by looking at Microsoft's knowledge base article - [812943](http://support.microsoft.com/default.aspx?scid=kb;en-us;812943).
 If you are unable to get the latest Riched20.dll then you can get around the problem using the following code …